GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

  * Let Sender Manage Relay Provisioning

-    A related motivating example in the sending-side network is provided by considering a sender that needs to instruct the gateways on how to select between connecting to {{figtxrelay}} or {{figtxisp}} (from
+    A related motivating example is provided by considering a sender whose traffic can be forwarded by relays in a sender-controlled network like {{figtxrelay}} in {{extxsnd}}, and also by relays in a provider-controlled network like {{figtxisp}} in {{extxprv}}, with different cost and scalability profiles for the different options.
-    {{extx}}), in order to manage load and failover scenarios in a manner that operates well with the sender's provisioning strategy for horizontal scaling of AMT relays.

-    In this example about the sending-side network, the precedence field described in {{rrdef-precedence}} is a critical method of control so that senders can provide the appropriate guidance to gateways during the discovery process.
+    In this example about the sending-side network, the precedence field described in {{rrdef-precedence}} is a critical method of control so that senders can provide the appropriate guidance to gateways during the discovery process, in order to manage load and failover scenarios in a manner that operates well with the sender's provisioning strategy for horizontal scaling of AMT relays.

     Therefore, after DNS-SD, the precedence from the RR MUST be used for sorting preference ahead of the Destination Address Selection ordering